SAP/openui5-docs/docs/Step_11_Pages_and_Panels_3b9d9f8.md

 We add new key/value pairs to our text bundle for the start page title and the panel title.

-***

-### Conventions

--   Do not make implicit use of default aggregations but always declare the aggregation names explicitly in the view.
-In the example above, the `content` aggregation could also be omitted as the `Panel` control declares it as a default, but it makes the view harder to read.

 **Related information**